webmad1019-1/git-basic-help-guide/README.md

 ### Add , commit , push

 It's always good practice to repeat this process every so often while doing the exercise.

 ### Pull request

-Now you are done with the exercise , please remember to create a new pull with the proper title indicated by your TAs so they are able to find you .
+Now you are done with the exercise, please remember to create a new pull with the proper title indicated by your TAs so they are able to find you.